About the Founder

 Employment

-Founder, Confident Parents, Confident Kids and Owner, Jennifer Miller Consulting L.L.C., Families and PreK-16 schools nationally
+Founder, Author, Confident Parents, Confident Kids and Owner, Jennifer Miller Consulting L.L.C., Families and PreK-16 schools nationally

 Director, Office of Safety, Health and Nutrition at the Ohio Department of Education